g41797/matryoshka-io/kitchen/docs/matryoshka-readme-chat.md

 * Can I debug it?
 * Can I gradually adopt it?

-For Matryoshka-io, I think the README should read like it was written by an engineer for engineers.
+For Matryoshka-Io, I think the README should read like it was written by an engineer for engineers.

 ## The audience